 What sets us apart from the competition in Florida?

-- We have more than 20 years of experience.
+- We have 25 years of experience.

 - We gladly offer free case evaluations.

 Since most people that come to us have questions about

 bankruptcy, we have provided a list of frequently asked questions and answers below.

 For further information about the bankruptcy process, don't hesitate

 to contact our office directly to schedule your free, initial consultation.

 The two main types of bankruptcies for individuals are the Chapter 7 liquidation

 and Chapter 13 adjustment of debts.
 Some debtors whose incomes are in